k8sgpt-ai/docs/docs/reference/guidelines/guidelines.md

 ## Contributing to the Documentation

 This documentation follows the [Diataxis](https://diataxis.fr/) framework.
-If you are proposing completely new content to the documentation, please familiarise yourself with the framwork first.
+If you are proposing completely new content to the documentation, please familiarise yourself with the framework first.

 The documentation is created with [mkdocs](https://www.mkdocs.org/), specifically the [Material for MkDocs theme](https://squidfunk.github.io/mkdocs-material/getting-started/).